Javascript Flow Processor

 The Asset Usage box shows how many times this Asset is used and which parts are referencing it.
 Click to expand and then click to follow, if any.

-A Javascript processor can have one or more input ports from which it receives data to process.
-It must have at least one input port.
+This Processor can have one or more input ports from which it receives data to process.
+It must have at least one input port, however.

 A port can have a name and description.
 Names must exist and be unique within the processor.